Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from United Space Alliance, LLC (JSC) - Houston2 at its Houston facility, reporting 502 affected workers.
-Conduit Global-kgb USA, Inc followed with 225 workers.
+Topping the list was United Space Alliance, LLC (JSC) - Houston2 at its Houston facility, reporting 502 affected workers.
+Conduit Global-kgb USA followed with 225 workers.

 Trend & Outlook

-The numbers illustrate a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
-The Admin & Support Services sector warrants close attention heading into the next period.
+These figures highlight a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
+The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Texas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Texas WARN notices, browse layoffs by state, or download the full dataset.